 The Bangladeshi president MD Abdul Hamid earns a monthly income of Tk 120,000 (95000 INR).
-The remuneration of president was raised after (Remuneration and Privileges) (Amendment) Bill, 2016 was passed through by voice vote in March 2016.
+The remuneration of the president was raised after (Remuneration and Privileges) (Amendment) Bill, 2016 was passed through by voice vote in March 2016.
 The premium of the president’s life insurance is Tk 2.7 million (Rs 2.1 million) for air travel.

-German Chancellor Angela Merkel earns an yearly salary of $ 234,400 (Rs 1.59 crore).
+German Chancellor Angela Merkel earns a yearly salary of $ 234,400 (Rs 1.59 crore).
 Merkel and her ministers got a 2.2% pay rise at the beginning of March 2015, according to government documents.